 Let’s face it.
 Best-of lists are rarely the objective end-all, be-all.
 They’re conversation starters, gathered by critics with conflicting and differing opinions.
-And anyway it seems clear, from reading this list’s reviews, that American History’s 100 Greatest Spy Movies issue was always more about generating discussion and providing a mix of styles and subject matter, than serving as a true qualitative evaluation of the genre.
+Anyway, it seems clear from reading this list’s reviews that American History’s 100 Greatest Spy Movies issue was always more about generating discussion and providing a mix of styles and subject matter than serving as a true qualitative evaluation of the genre.
 I watched the films in that spirit, appreciating some rankings while disagreeing strenuously with others.

 Burn After Reading (#92).
 Many of the spy spoofs on the list are broad, silly, unsubtle, and unfunny.
 Burn After Reading is smart, silly, clever, and hilarious, and one of those films that improves with every viewing.
 Belongs far closer to the top of the list.

 Other highly underrated entries include The Mackintosh Man [#83], The Guns of Navarone [#79], 5 Fingers [#60], Casablanca [#46], and The Conversation [#21].